sillycowvalley/Hopper/Runtimes/Universal/Readme.md

 ## Prerequisites

-- Ensure you have received the zipped file containing the published application.
+- Ensure you have received the zipped file containing the published application (currently in the same folder on GitHub as these instructions).

 ## Installation and Execution Steps